setots/a8-building-applications-/Readme.md

 ### Visual representation

-The `mainPanel` of your application should contain a visual representation of the `iris` dataset (or a dataset of your choice).
+The `mainPanel` of your application should contain a visual representation of the `iris` dataset.
 The visualization can be made with base R graphics, [plotly](https://plot.ly/r/), or something less supported but [more interesting](https://github.com/juba/scatterD3).
 While we don't expect you to create anything ground-breaking, we do expect you to create a clear visualization with proper labels.
 And of course, the graphic needs to react to changing values in the widgets.

 Submission
 ----------